Taxi information for the public

-This page provides information on your rights as a passenger.
+This page contains information on your rights as a passenger.

 Taxis or private hire vehicles which are operating in the Borough without a licence are breaking the law.

 In order to obtain a licence drivers of both taxis and private hire vehicles must undergo a rigorous vetting procedure by the Council.
 These include tests of their knowledge of the area, and medical and criminal record checks.

 When a driver is granted a licence they will be issued two badges.
 One must be worn at all times they are working as a hackney carriage or private hire driver in such a manner as to be plainly and distinctly visible.
 The second must be displayed on the dashboard, again to be plainly and distinctly visible to passengers.

 You also have a right to see the driver's details (photo, badge and number) and should make a note of them, particularly as you may have lost property in the vehicle or have cause for complaint following a journey.

 Different badges are issued to hackney carriage and private hire drivers - hackney carriages may be hailed in the street and may pick up passengers from taxi ranks.
 Private hire vehicles may only be booked in advance.